The NAGWS/USA rulebook

 If Team A beat

-Team B in head to head competition during regular season games, then Team A becomes the higher seed.
-(Note: Head to head competion means who won more 25 point games) |
+Team B twice during regular season games, then Team A becomes the higher

 2) |